What Is Psoriatic Arthritis?

 Use a heating pad or take a soothing warm bath to loosen up stiff joints and muscles.
 Use ice or a cold pack on your joints and muscles to help relieve pain.
 Whenever possible, use your entire hand rather than just some of your fingers to push doors and to lift heavier objects.
 Use assistive devices to open bottles and jars so you don’t strain your fingers and hands.

-It’s hard to think about exercise when you’re hurting, but exercise is important for your health.
+It’s hard to think about exercise when experiencing uncomfortable symptoms, but exercise is important for your health.
 It can help strengthen muscles and increase flexibility.
 Exercise can also help you maintain a healthy weight so you put less stress on your joints and muscles.
 If you’re really hurting, try exercising in a pool.
 The water will help you build strength without stressing your joints and muscles.

 Getting a good night’s sleep will help you fight fatigue.
 Try to go to bed at the same time each night and get up at the same time each morning.
 If you have trouble falling asleep, try taking a soothing warm bath before going to bed.

 Also, make some time to rest and relax during your busy day.
-Don’t know how?
+Need a suggestion?
 Put your feet up and read or listen to your favorite music for 20 minutes or so.